-Since the introduction of the Business Rates Retention Scheme effective from 1 April 2013, local authorities are liable for successful appeals against business rates charged to businesses in 2021/22 and earlier financial years in their proportionate share.
-Therefore, a provision has been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2022.
+Since the introduction of the Business Rates Retention Scheme effective from 1 April 2013, local authorities are liable for successful appeals against business rates charged to businesses in 2022/23 and earlier financial years in their proportionate share.
+Therefore, a provision has been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2023.
 The estimate for the 2010 valuation lists have been calculated using the Valuation Office (VO) ratings list of appeals and the analysis of successful appeals to date.
-The appeals for the 2017 valuation list under the new Check, Challenge and Appeal process are based on the Government's allowance for appeals included in the multiplier of 2.1p.
+The appeals for the 2017 valuation list under the new Check, Challenge and Appeal process are based on the Government's allowance for appeals and a local assessment.